mkitzan/terminus/README.md

 All arguments are processed as a 'search' command.

       user@host: report -T stories -g science fiction -s author
+- script, allows user to exceute a Terminus script (.trm).
+Any script variable must be declared in the script command arguments, and inside the script a variable call must be preceded by '$'.
+Look at the example script 'complete.trm' in the scripts folder.

+      user@host: script -S complete.trm -v title=Sturgeon is Alive and Well...
 - sql, allows user to execute a raw SQL statement.
 The statement can't query sqlite_master nor credentials.
 Must declare either 'search', 'stats', and 'tsv' as the first argument.